 Once assignments are created, refining them and looking at them from different points of view is not only helpful but necessary.
-If resource allocations and future resource demand are your goals for using Project 2010, taking a deeper look at the results of how the assignments were created will be essential.
+If resource allocations and future resource demands are your goals for using Project 2010, taking a deeper look at the results of how the assignments were created will be essential.

 In this lesson we will take a look at: